dmreddy2u/Restaurant-Website/README.md

-# Restaurant-Website
+# DavidsRestaurant
-Used html5, CSS and JavaScript to develop the application
+Developed Website using HTML5, CSS3 and JavaScript